thi-cs-slides/simple-nginx-with-php/Readme.md

 5. Code execution will pause at your breakpoints

 ### Stop the Server

-Run `docker-compose down` to stop and remove the containers.
+Run `docker-compose down` or `podman-compose down` to stop and remove the containers.